Hungarian State Railways: 1846–1918

-The Hungarian Locomotive (engines and wagons bridge and iron structures) factories
+Hungarian locomotive factories

 Despite the Hungarian factories were independent companies, the largest suppliers of MÁV were the MÁVAG company in Budapest (steam engines and wagons) and the Ganz company in Budapest (steam engines, wagons, the production of electric locomotives and electric trams started from 1894). and the RÁBA Company in Győr.

 The Ganz Works identified the significance of induction motors and synchronous motors commissioned Kálmán Kandó (1869–1931) to develop it.
 In 1894, Kálmán Kandó developed high-voltage three-phase AC motors and generators for electric locomotives.
 The first-ever electric rail vehicle manufactured by Ganz Works was a 6 HP pit locomotive with direct current traction system.
 The first Ganz made asynchronous rail vehicles (altogether 2 pieces) were supplied in 1898 to Évian-les-Bains (Switzerland), with a 37 hp, asynchronous-traction system.
 The Ganz Works won the tender of electrification of railway of Valtellina Railways in Italy in 1897.
 Italian railways were the first in the world to introduce electric traction for the entire length of a main line, rather than just a short stretch.
 The 106 km Valtellina line was opened on 4 September 1902, designed by Kandó and a team from the Ganz works.
 The electrical system was three-phase at 3 kV 15 Hz.
 The voltage was significantly higher than used earlier, and it required new designs for electric motors and switching devices.
 In 1918, Kandó invented and developed the rotary phase converter, enabling electric locomotives to use three-phase motors whilst supplied via a single overhead wire, carrying the simple industrial frequency (50 Hz) single phase AC of the high voltage national networks.